LLNL/axom/src/docs/sphinx/dev_guide/dev_model.rst

 First Things First...
 =======================

-The CS Toolkit team uses a variety of means for communication and interaction.
+The CS Toolkit team uses various means of communication and interaction.

 The main interaction hub for developers is the Atlassian tool suite on the Livermore Computing Collaboration Zone (CZ).
 These tools can be accessed through